Stowe Gardens: The Shell Bridge

 Designed by Kent, and finished by 1739, is actually a dam disguised as a bridge of five arches and is decorated with shells.

 The Grotto

 Probably designed by Kent in the 1730s, is located at the head of the serpentine 'river Styx' that flows through the Elysian Fields.
 There are two pavilions, one ornamented with shells the other with pebbles and flints.
 In the central room is a circular recess in which are two basins of white marble.
 In the upper is a marble statue of Venus rising from her bath, and water falls from the upper into the lower basin, there passing under the floor to the front, where it falls into the river Styx.
-A tablet of marble is inscribed with these lines from Milton:
+A tablet of marble is inscribed with these lines from John Milton:

 The Seasons Fountain

 Probably erected in 1805, built from white statuary marble.
 Spring water flows from it, and the basic structure appears to be made from an 18th-century chimneypiece.
 It used to be decorated with Wedgwood plaques of the four seasons and had silver drinking cups suspended on either side. it was the first structure to be reconstructed under National Trust ownership.